Bayesian rational agents in iterated quantum games: CHSH game

 In this subsection we describe and discuss some simple simulations of repeated rounds of the extended CHSH game starting from particular priors and game state preparations and where the state of knowledge of each player changes according to Bayes rule between each round.

 Each round that we simulate consists of \emph{three} iterations of the game, that is, the agents play the game three times per round with rational actions chosen from their current prior.
 These repetitions, while not strictly necessary, generally expose the players to different initial bit values, allowing them to learn from the consequences of rational actions reflecting a broader portion of their current beliefs.
 After each round, they are told the bit values that the other agent received for each iteration, but they are \emph{not} told which actions their opponent took.
 Each then updates their prior to a posterior with Bayes rule in light of the pair of bit values, the action they personally took, and the outcome, win or lose, for each of the three iterations.
-Note that agents' beliefs pertain to single rounds and that between rounds they take nothing with them but their updated prior.
+It is important to realize that we are assuming there are no memory effects, as in \cite{Barrett2002}, and that each round consists of three separate wins or losses, rather than a win only if they win all three and a loss otherwise, as in \cite{Cleve2008}.
+Agents' beliefs pertain to single rounds and between rounds they take nothing with them but their updated prior.
 Consequently, they do not know how many rounds have elapsed nor how many rounds are yet to be played.